 If the eyebrows, scalp or skin around the mouth are covered with yellow, oily scales, seborrheic eczema may be the trigger.
 The skin condition, colloquially known as “gneiss”, is harmless but requires treatment.

-What to do in case of scaly eyebrows?
+What to do in case of eyebrow dandruff?

 Beautiful eyes are an eye-catcher, it is one of our most important With mascara and eyeliner, eyes can be highlighted and made more expressive.
-But what happens if scales suddenly fall from the eyebrows as well.
+But what happens if suddenly eyebrow dandruff and scales fall from the eyebrows as well.
 Before you become uncomfortable in public, the following tips and tricks can help you keep your eyesight clear and look confident and self-assured.

 The treatment is followed by a facial cleansing.
 Above all, the affected areas of skin need to be moisturized.
 An oily day cream can be massaged directly into the eyebrows.
 For particularly intensive care, you can also apply a thick layer of day cream to the eyebrows.
 It is left on overnight.
 The excess cream can be removed in the morning with a cosmetic tissue.
 In this way, the skin can be moisturized during the night and regenerate itself particularly well.